 Discussion

-We illustrated a method to systematically engineer, profile, and interpret the effects of high-order combinations of genetic perturbations.
+We illustrated XGA, a method to systematically engineer, profile, and interpret the effects of high-order combinations of genetic perturbations.
 Applying this method to 16 ABC transporters uncovered phenomena that were not evident when knocking out one or two genes at a time.
 Computational analysis of the revealed complex genetic relationships was used to derive an intuitive system model of these transporters.
-The engineered population provides a readily-available resource to continue DCGA of ABC-transporter-mediated drug resistance in other compounds.
-Broadly, these results illustrate the potential for carrying out DCGA in other sets of functionally-related genes.
+The engineered population provides a readily-available resource to continue XGA of ABC-transporter-mediated drug resistance in other compounds.
+Broadly, these results illustrate the potential for carrying out XGA in other sets of functionally-related genes.

-The demonstrated ‘cross-based’ DCGA approach can be used with multi-variant strains in many model organisms.
-DCGA in yeast could be performed, for example, with an existing 16-deletion mutant for GPCR pathway-related genes (Shaw et al., 2018).
+The demonstrated ‘cross-based’ XGA approach can be used with multi-variant strains in many model organisms.
+XGA in yeast could be performed, for example, with an existing 16-deletion mutant for GPCR pathway-related genes (Shaw et al., 2018).
 Using CRISPR, variation in yeast can be engineered at up to five loci with a single transformation (Jakočiūnas et al., 2015), allowing construction of other multi-variant strains as required.
 CRISPR-based methods for simultaneous variant engineering at 3 – 6 loci have been described in other model organisms such as mouse (Wang et al., 2013), zebrafish (Jao et al., 2013), C. elegans (Xu et al., 2016), and Arabidopsis (Zhang et al., 2016).
 Multiple simultaneous genetic perturbations in mice have been used, for example, to model myeloid malignancies (Cancer Genome Atlas Research Network et al., 2013; Heckl et al., 2014), and induce pluripotent stem cells from adult fibroblasts (Takahashi and Yamanaka, 2006).
-Mutations can be distributed between two parents, allowing DCGA in cases where they cannot all be introduced into a single individual.
+Mutations can be distributed between two parents, allowing XGA in cases where they cannot all be introduced into a single individual.
 Crosses can be made more complex, involving multiple matings between multiple parental strains carrying different subsets of targeted variation, and subsequent inter-crosses between F1 populations as needed.

 Direct engineering of trackable large-scale multi-allele diversity into a population presents more challenges than crossing multi-variant parental strains, but technical advances in this area continue to be made (Wong et al., 2016; Zeitoun et al., 2017).
 For example, pooled approaches to profile two-gene combinatorial mutants in both yeast (Díaz-Mejía et al., 2018) and human cells (Horlbeck et al., 2018; Najm et al., 2017; Shen et al., 2017; Wong et al., 2016) may be expanded to allow for higher combinatorial complexity at large scale.
-In human cells, methods developed for single-cell sequencing also show promise for ‘directly engineered’ DCGA.
+In human cells, methods developed for single-cell sequencing also show promise for ‘directly engineered’ XGA.
 For example, RNA levels (Adamson et al., 2016; Dixit et al., 2016) and chromatin state (Rubin et al., 2018) can be profiled in single cells following combinatorial gene disruptions.
-In addition to permitting richer phenotyping (e.g. DCGA of a transcriptional regulatory system), single-cell barcoding methods may permit more in-depth sampling of the vast combinatorial space – here, we sampled ~8% of 65,536 knockout combinations at 16 genes, which grows to over 107 combinations if heterozygotes were to be further profiled.
+In addition to permitting richer phenotyping (e.g. XGA of a transcriptional regulatory system), single-cell barcoding methods may permit more in-depth sampling of the vast combinatorial space – here, we sampled ~8% of 65,536 knockout combinations at 16 genes, which grows to over 107 combinations if heterozygotes were to be further profiled.